neboola/revel-frontend-test/README.md

 Optional: if you think the website is too static, feel free to add animations.

-Feel free to use any client side JS framework/library but we recommend you to use React or Nextjs.

 Focus on  **pixel perfect**, **performance** and **readability**.
 Consider any corner cases.